Northwest Airlines: Labor relations

 On August 20, 2005, after months of negotiations, an impasse declared by the NMB and a 30-day cooling off period, the over 4,750 Northwest aircraft mechanics, janitors, and aircraft cleaners represented by AMFA went on strike against the company.
 After numerous negotiation sessions, no agreement was reached, and the company began hiring permanent replacement workers.
 In mid-October, after permanently hiring about 500 non-union workers, Northwest made a final offer to the union.
 The offer would have saved 500 union jobs and offered four weeks of severance pay to terminated employees.
 This offer was worse than the original declined by the union, which would have saved over 2,000 jobs and offered 16 weeks of severance pay.
 On October 20, 2005, AMFA announced that it would not allow its members to vote on the offer, citing that parts of the contract would violate the union's commitment to its members.
 Finally, in late December 2005, Northwest made what it termed its "final offer" to the union.
 The agreement would have terminated all striking workers and given them rights to unemployment compensation.
 The union voted down the offer.
 On October 9, 2006, AMFA leadership and Northwest reached an agreement.
-Under the settlement, all AMFA workers still on strike as of that date will be converted to lay-off status with 5 weeks of severance pay (10 weeks if they resign from Northwest).
-However, these employees will have a right of recall to their old jobs.
-Approval of the settlement was on November 6, 2006.
+Under the settlement, all AMFA workers still on strike as of that date were converted to lay-off status with five weeks of severance pay (ten weeks if they resigned from Northwest).
+However, these employees had a right-of-recall to their old jobs.
+The settlement was approved on November 6, 2006.

 On May 30, 2007, it was announced that the flight attendants narrowly agreed to concessions and became the last major workgroup at Northwest to agree to new contract terms.
 The deal was approved by a vote of 2,966 to 2,862.
 Union leaders said that 90.5 percent of eligible voters cast ballots.
-The new contract would provide Northwest with $1957 million in annual cuts through 2011.
+The new contract would provide Northwest with $1.9 billion in annual cuts through 2011.

 Negotiations with attendants had been ongoing and contentious for several years.
 The flight attendants were unable to strike during negotiations because of a court injunction and the refusal of the mediation board to release them from bargaining which would have allowed the setting of a strike deadline.
 The attendants had been working under imposed pay cuts and work rules since July 2006 when a previous tentative agreement was rejected by 55 percent of the voting members.

 Prior to the May 2007 agreement, union leaders had expressed concern that its defeat could prompt the National Mediation Board to recess talks indefinitely, resulting in the loss of a $182 million bankruptcy claim the attendants had against Northwest.
 With the new agreement, the $182 million claim was to eventually be sold for cash with an estimated pre-tax value of $15,000 to $18,000 per flight attendant.
-Other labor unions at Northwest received similar claims as part of their concessionary agreements.